keomony/CV/README.md

 **Self Employed, Remote** (January 2011 - March 2012)
 *Project Manager*
-Designed and managed one of the first webshops in Cambodia.
+Designed and managed one of the first online shops in Cambodia.
 Managed shipping, pricing, marketing, procurement, web design.

 **Cambodian Center for Human Rights, Cambodia** (March 2010 - July 2010) *Project Officer*
 Was responsible for the development and implementation of the project.
-To organize series of meeting, seminar, workshop, conference with relevant NGOs, business and other stakeholders, RGC.
+To organize series of meeting, seminar, workshop, conference with relevant NGOs, business and other stakeholders, RGC(Royal Government of Cambodia).

 **Cambodian Institute for Cooperation and Peace, Cambodia** (August 2009 - November 2009)